act-rules/act-rules.github.io/_rules/SC2-4-2-page-has-title.md

 #### Failed example 5

-The `title` only contains a seperator character.
+The `title` only contains a separator character.

 ```html
 <html>